Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/clickhouse-configs.md

 The `dbt-clickhouse` adapter supports most dbt-native features like tests, snapshots, helper macros, and more.
 For a complete overview of supported features and best practices, see the [ClickHouse documentation](https://clickhouse.com/docs/integrations/dbt).

-Documentation for all these features and additional configuration options can now be found on the [ClickHouse website](https://clickhouse.com/docs/integrations/dbt).
-Please visit this page for complete and up-to-date information about this adapter.